 - Focus: Rural empowerment and self-help groups

-Marut Drones has actively collaborated with government missions to train women across India in operating agricultural drones, helping them become certified drone service providers.
+Marut Drones has actively collaborated with government missions to train women across India in operating agricultural and spraying drones, helping them become certified drone service providers.

 Who Can Benefit from These Schemes?